Anoncheg1/how_I_protect_myselt/README.md

-This is my approach to protect PC from common security threats.
+# Here is my approach to protect PC from common security threats.
 1. Replace proprietary BIOS with coreboot or HEADS (https://osresearch.net/).
 2. Secure boot with password or locate at USB stick or encrypt boot partition with lightweight LUKS encryption + GRUB2.
 2. OS Gentoo Linux stable relase only open source licensies.
 Full recompilation.
 Non systemd.
 Non root Xorg.